-Donation Appraisals and Charitable Contribution Tax Deductions
+Donation Appraisals and Charitable Contribution Tax Deduction Appraisals

-If the value of your non-cash donated item exceeds $5000 dollars through a value of $25,000 dollars in value then in addition to filing IRS Form 8283 you will also be required to obtain an appraisal report from a qualified wine appraiser.While the law requires you to hire your choice of qualified wine appraisers, you are not required to submit your copy of the liquor appraisals or wine appraisal report.
+If the value of your non-cash donated item exceeds $5000 dollars and up to a value of $25,000 dollars in value then you will be required by the IRS to obtain an appraisal report from a qualified wine appraiser.
+Strangely enough, while the law requires you to hire your choice of qualified spirits and wine appraisers, you are not required to submit your copy of the liquor appraisals or wine appraisals report to the IRS.